phamdangtrung/phamdangtrung/README.md

 ## About me

-- My real name is <span style="color: #ca696c;">Do Nguyen Hoang Son</span>, but I prefer Pham Dang Trung.
+- My real name is <span style="color:#ca696c;font-style:bold;">Do Nguyen Hoang Son</span>, but I prefer Pham Dang Trung.
 You can either call me Trung or Tun.

 ---